-Then we would simply use this line to find the distance that corresponds to an age of 60 like this:
+Then we would simuse this line find the distance that sponds to age of 60 this:

 and predict that 60-year-old drivers could see the sign from a distance of just under 400 feet.

 How and why did we pick this particular line (the one shown in red in the above walkthrough) to describe the dependence of the maximum distance at which a sign is legible upon the age of a driver?
 What line exactly did we choose?
 We will return to this example once we can answer that question with a bit more precision.